Class WebSocketClient

 • newInstance

-public static WebSocketClient newInstance(io.vertx.core.http.WebSocketClient arg)
+public static WebSocketClient newInstance(io.vertx.core.http.WebSocketClient delegate)